 By the way, you have to pay for the whole pizza.
 Would you go there?
 Would you smile and pay them?
 Would you eat that pizza?
 So why do we accept software being written in such a way?

 Feature == value?

+There is one feature that annoys me regularly.
+I can connect to my TV using Bluetooth.
+How often do I need it?
+I have never used that function!
 I should not be annoyed by something I do not use.
 So what went wrong?
 I cannot turn that feature off!
-My neighbor keeps trying to pair his/her mobile phone with my TV!
+My neighbors keep trying to pair their mobile phones with my TV!
 Every time it happens, the TV displays a message which hides 1/8 of the screen.
 I have to grab the remote control and “click” the “Deny” button.
 Every time…

 Ignoring edge cases

 Often we want to focus on the most common use case and ignore everything else.
 We say that one day, we will implement the edge cases, and the feature will be “done done.”
 What happens when you are an edge case?

 Recently, I heard a story of Karen Sandler.
 She has a defibrillator implanted in her body because of a medical condition.
 Almost all people who need defibrillator implants are over 65 years old, so the engineers who implemented the software ignored some edge cases.
 Edge cases like… pregnant women.